 On the day of the interview, it’s crucial to have a quiet, well-lit location with a stable internet connection.
 Ensure you have a good-quality microphone and camera for effective communication with your interviewers.
 Additionally, make sure you have the necessary software installed to join the virtual meeting room.
 If you don’t have access to such a space, ask your school to provide one.

-Most importantly, you need to be mentally prepared for the interview so try to keep calm beforehand.
+Most importantly, you need to be mentally prepared for the interview, so try to keep calm beforehand.
 Being nervous is natural as it’s a very stressful time, but avoid panicking as this could cause you to freeze and make mistakes easier.
+As for what to wear, it doesn’t need to be anything too formal as long as it is comfortable.

 If your chosen college doesn’t want to give you an offer, you might be invited to interviews at different colleges in January.
 This process, known as the Winter Pool at Cambridge, indicates that the university is still interested in finding a place for you.
 These interviews are similar to the initial ones, although each college may have slightly different approaches.